 "These are not the glamorous, glitzy, shirtless vampires we’ve all grown accustomed to," co-executive producer Stefani Robinson adds.
 But while Shadows is a far cry from the vampire fantasies of Twilight, almost everyone on set is quick to note that these vampires are certainly not devoid of sexual energy.
 In fact, all that bloodlust and centuries of experience in the bedroom means these three are bound to find themselves in some sexual situations — it's just that things are a little bit different on a show that's obsessed with showing the less glamorous side of being a vampire.

-That especially goes for Nadia and Laszlo, who have been lovers ever since Nadia turned Laszlo into a vampire decades prior.
+That especially goes for Nadja and Laszlo, who have been lovers ever since Nadja turned Laszlo into a vampire decades prior.
 Given the longevity of that relationship, they've "pretty much done everything," Matt Berry, who plays Laszlo, says with a laugh.
 "Not only to each other, but to every other kind of living thing — within reason."

-"It’s actually a very modern open marriage," Natasia Demetriou, who plays Nadia, adds.
+"It’s actually a very modern open marriage," Natasia Demetriou, who plays Nadja, adds.
 "It’s very millennial."

 And that longevity of a relationship, executive producer and director Taika Waititi posits, means that the ups and downs of being with a partner are stretched out.
 That could mean weeks or months of being totally fed up with your partner, instead of hours or a few days.
 The upside?
 "The makeup sex is probably way longer, probably a couple of months," Waititi deadpans.